department-of-veterans-affairs/va.gov-team/products/identity/Policies and Procedures/Require_MFA_VAgov.md

 ## Background

 Fraudulent Direct Deposit account changes on VA.gov are on the rise at VA.
-In an attempt to reduce fraudulent activity on VA.gov the VA.gov Identity team has implemented a policy that requires all direct deposit changes be made by an MFA (multi-factor authentication) required verified ID.me or Login.gov account.
+In an attempt to reduce fraudulent activity on VA.gov the VA.gov Identity team has implemented a policy that requires all direct deposit changes be made by a verified ID.me or Login.gov account with required multi-factor authentication.
 This policy was set by the Identity teams PO (Product Owner) at the time the policy was set, Cody Reinold.
 The policy was set and is not set to expire effective 9/20/2021.

 ## Policy

-All bank account (direct deposit) detail modifications within the VA.gov domain must utilize a multi-factor required verified ID.me or Login.gov account.
+All bank account (direct deposit) detail modifications within the VA.gov domain must utilize a verified ID.me or Login.gov account with required multi-factor authentication.
 Services which provide the option to modify bank account details must also confirm multi-factor was successfully entered by the current user during the session in which the account changes are being requested.
 Modifications on a bank account must be performed by a user that is directly authenticated, modifications cannot be made on behalf of another user.

 ## Execution